 2. Focus on What you Want:

 What are goals do you want to achieve in your new career?
-This is important because you want to make sure that the next job (in your new career) is going to match your new goals.
+You want to make sure that the next job (in your new career) is going to match your new goals.
 Don’t take a new job for the sake of having a new job if it doesn’t align with your career goals.
+Think about your values.

 3. Do a Self-Assessment: